-(39) (40) marked the triumph of good over evil and light over darkness and is summed over in the
+(39) (40) marked the triumph of good over evil and light over darkness and is summed over in the the scent of the lush garlands, as you wander through the bazars with their glittering gold and gems and exkuisitly embroidered saris.

-If you long for a slice for the action, you can head to Little India where the (43) (44) streets are transfomed into a fantasyland of colourful arches and stunning lights.
-Inhaling beautiful, vividly-coloured picture creating out of flour, rice or flower petals.
-It can take the (49) form of a jeometrick pattern, a floral shape or the shape of animals.
+If you long for a slice for the action, you can head to Little India where the beautiful, vividly-coloured picture creatting out of flour, rice or flower petals.
+It can take the form of a jeometrick pattern, a floral shape or the shape of animals.
 Known as 'rangoli', these artworks are created to arsher deities into the home.
 They will then be blessed for the year ahead.